Wife, romantic, idealist

 Starting Treatment With IBRANCE

 I remember sitting in the exam room, listening to my husband and oncologist discuss treatments.
-I remember putting little to no effort into deciphering all the technical terms and scary thoughts, but I heard something mentioned about a treatment plan—IBRANCE in combination with letrozole, which is an aromatase inhibitor—for the first-line treatment of postmenopausal women with HR+/HER2- metastatic breast cancer.
+I remember putting little to no effort into deciphering all the technical terms and scary thoughts, but I heard something mentioned about a treatment plan—IBRANCE in combination with letrozole, which is an aromatase inhibitor—as a first-line treatment of postmenopausal women with HR+/HER2- metastatic breast cancer.
 The doctor explained that, in order to take the medication, I would need to go into menopause.
 No problem.
 Sign me up.
 Together, we talked about the possible benefits and common and serious side effects of IBRANCE, such as low white blood cell counts, infections, and nausea.
 I told my doctor I wanted to give IBRANCE plus letrozole a try.
-A nurse gave us information on a co-pay program through Pfizer, for those who are commercially insured, called the Co-Pay One Savings Program, which helped make the medicine more affordable.
+A nurse gave us information on a co-pay program through Pfizer, for those who are eligible, commercially insured, and need help with their co-pay.
+It helped make the medicine more affordable.

 This time around, I resolved to focus my energy on being positive.
 Unlike during the first cancer experience, I didn’t allow myself to sink into depression.
 No doubt there were plenty of tears and times of sadness, but I stayed positive and determined.
 I find joy in every moment of life and continue to have big dreams.